From Wikipedia, the free encyclopedia

 Released: May 1979 (US) [4]

 Killing Machine is the fifth studio album by English heavy metal band Judas Priest, released in November 1978 by Columbia Records.
 The album pushed the band towards a more commercial style while still featuring the dark lyrical themes of their previous albums.
-At about the same time, the band members adopted their now-famous " leather-and-studs" fashion image, inspired by Rob Halford's interest in leather culture.
+At about the same time, the band members adopted their now-famous " leather-and-studs[ broken anchor]" fashion image, inspired by Rob Halford's interest in leather culture.
 It is the band's last studio album to feature drummer Les Binks.

 International and American versions